 Once upon a time, Fruška Gora was home to 36 Orthodox monasteries, of which today, only 16 are preserved.

 Predominantly built in the period from 16th to 18h century by the royal Branković family, monasteries have been hidden among the hills of Fruška Gora and have used as great shelter during the migrations caused by the Ottoman invasions from south.

 Also from cultural and religious side, these monasteries have been crucial for preservation of Serbian identity and Orthodox religion in these regions.

 During the first part of the day, we shall be visiting 3-4-5 of the most amazing and most interesting monasteries in the region.
 Krušedol, Grgeteg, Novo Hopovo, Velika Remeta and Vrdnik are some of the most interesting, and depending on the guests choice, we will visit at least 3 or maximum 5 of the Fruška Gora Serbian Orthodox monasteries.

-Just by knowing that famous Bermet was served at Titanic and was used to bribe Austrian Empress Maria Theresa, will make you think, what the hell is so big about these Vojvodina wines?
+Afternoon and lunch: Just knowing that the famous Bermet was served at Titanic and was used to bribe Austrian Empress Maria Theresa, will make you think, what the hell is so big about these Vojvodina wines?

-Well, when in the fertile lands of Fruška Gora mountain, some 1700 years ago, Roman Emperor Marcus Aurelius Probus planted first vineyard, near village of Neštin, it was great sign that this region has vast wine-making potential.
+Well, when in the fertile lands of Fruška Gora mountain, some 1700 years ago, Roman Emperor Marcus Aurelius Probus planted his first vineyard, near the village of Neštin, it was a great sign that this region has vast wine-making potential.